 Laura has always loved nature.
-She was born in Alaska, and as a child, her family spent time outside boating, berry-picking and enjoying having cookouts on the beach.
+She was born in Alaska and as a child, her family spent time outside boating, berry-picking and enjoying cookouts on the beach.
 They later moved to Pennsylvania, where the outdoor experiences continued.
 She spent most of her summers at camp, making her even more passionate about exploring nature.
-Eventually, she got jobs at summer camps in Pennsylvania and Alaska and also led expeditions for middle- and high-school students, teaching them to backpack, canoe, cave, and climb.
+Eventually, Laura got jobs at summer camps in Pennsylvania and Alaska and also led expeditions for middle- and high-school students, teaching them to backpack, canoe, cave and climb.
 From a young age, Laura knew she wanted to make her life's work in the outdoors.

 She attended Messiah College in Pennsylvania where she earned a degree in Biology and Environmental Education.
 Since then, she has taught outdoor education, been a camp program director and hiking guide, developed an outdoor education program for a camp in India, and joined Nat Hab to lead wildlife adventures in Alaska.
-Travel has been a longtime passion of Laura's, too.
+Travel has been a longtime passion of Laura's.
 During college, she studied in England and Africa and took advantage of every chance she had to go somewhere while abroad.
-Her favorite destinations over the years have included Africa, Belize, New Zealand, Australia and Antarctica, learning about new ecosystems and seeing animals in their natural habitats.
-Laura also enjoys experiencing other cultures.
+Her favorite destinations include Africa, Belize, New Zealand, Australia and Antarctica.
+Laura enjoys learning about new ecosystems and seeing animals in their natural habitats, as well as experiencing other cultures.